C.J. Abrams Player Props: Nationals vs. Marlins

 C.J.
 Abrams At The Plate

-- He has hit a home run in six games this year (10.0%), leaving the park in 2.7% of his chances at the plate.
+- In 9.8% of his games this year, he has gone deep, and 2.6% of his trips to the dish.

-- Abrams has had at least one RBI in 28.3% of his games this year (17 of 60), with two or more RBI nine times (15.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 29.5% of his games this year, Abrams has had at least one RBI.
+He's picked up more than one in 14.8% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.